Kikobeats/kikobeats.com/_posts/2021-09-19-client-side-caching.md

 +-------------+                                +-----------+
 ```

-An internal cache can be for lot of things, like:
+An internal cache can be for a lot of things, like:

-- Preventing to re-compute CPU intensive tasks under short period of time.
+- Preventing to re-compute CPU intensive tasks in a short time.
-- Resolve domains using DNS lookup and cache result for a while.
+- Resolve domains using DNS lookup and cache results for a while.
 - Check if an URL is reachable and HTTP statuses code associated.

-Sometimes real time is a unnecessary luxury.
+Sometimes real-time is an unnecessary luxury.
 For those cases, saving time just reusing a value previously obtained is okay.

-Although it's performing great, there is always a worst scenario.
+Although it's performing great, there is always the worst scenario.

-What if the cost of calculate something is faster than access to the cache?
+What if the cost of calculating something is faster than access to the cache?

 Even Redis is one of the fastest storage out there, could be a situation where lookup into the cache is simply not worth it.

-In fact, that actually could be a big problem if your cache store is not close to your servers, since what you are gaining is being lost by simply the network requests distance.
+That actually could be a big problem if your cache store is not close to your servers, since what you are gaining is being lost by simply the network requests distance.

-A local strategy on top of your cache saves the party since it's using memory application (faster than a network call) as extra cache layer.
+A local strategy on top of your cache saves the party since it's using a memory application (faster than a network call) as an extra cache layer.

 ```
 +-------------+                                +-----------+